lightkurve/lightkurve/docs/source/about/install.rst

 The ``--upgrade`` flag is optional, but recommended if you already have *Lightkurve* installed and want to upgrade to the latest version.

+Depending on the specific Python environment, you may need to replace ``python`` with the correct Python interpreter, e.g., ``python3``.

 If you encounter any compilation errors using this command, then we recommend that you use the ``conda`` package manager instead.